DataDog/hiring-engineers/answers.md

 > Our next step is about database integration.
 Integration is one of the main ways Datadog connects to your stack to collect metrics for you to monitor.
 Datadog has over 200 built-in integrations that allow you to see pretty much across all your systems, apps and services.

-To integrate a database, first pick the one you’re the most comfortable working with, install it, and visit the corresponding Datadog integration page to learn how to integrate/proceed to the integration:
+To integrate a database, first pick the one you’re the most comfortable working with, install it, and visit the corresponding Datadog integration page to learn how to proceed to the integration:
 * PostgreSQL: https://docs.datadoghq.com/integrations/postgres/
 * MongoDB: https://docs.datadoghq.com/integrations/mongo/
 * MySQL: https://docs.datadoghq.com/integrations/mysql/